-The Federal Trade Commission is mailing 3,446 checks totaling more than $830,000 to people who lost money to Centro Natural Corp and Sumore LLC, a telemarketing scheme whose operators were banned from debt collection and telemarketing under a settlement with the FTC.
+The Federal Trade Commission is mailing 5,232 checks totaling more than $2.7 million to people who lost money to Rincon Debt Management, a debt collection scheme that focused on people who were strapped for cash.
+The company’s owners are banned from the debt collection business.

 The Federal Trade Commission works to promote competition, and protect and educate consumers.
 You can learn more about consumer topics and file a consumer complaint online or by calling 1-877-FTC-HELP (382-4357).
 Like the FTC on Facebook, follow us on Twitter, read our blogs and subscribe to press releases for the latest FTC news and resources.